the-t-in-rtf/gpii-testem/README.md

 To make use of the code coverage support provided by gpii.testem, you must load the "coverage sender" in your HTML fixtures.
 See [the coverage docs](docs/coverage.md) for details.

-Once you have created your configuration javascript file, you can launch Testem with your configuration using a command like the following:
+Once you have created your configuration javascript file, you can launch Testem with your configuration.

+## Browser Coverage Only

+If you only want to check the coverage of browser code, you can run your tests using a command like the following:

-`node node_modules/testem/testem.js --file path/to/your-testem-config.js`
+`node node_modules/testem/testem.js ci --file path/to/your-testem-config.js`

 If you save your configuration to the file name `testem.js` in your package root, you can launch Testem using a command like `node node_modules/testem/testem.js` or `node node_modules/testem/testem.js ci`.

+## Browser and Node Coverage

+If you are testing browser code in combination with node fixtures, and wish to collect coverage data for your node fixtures, you will need to run Testem using [nyc](https://github.com/istanbuljs/nyc), the next-generation command-line interface for [Istanbul](https://github.com/gotwarlost/istanbul).
+Here is a sample command:

+    node_modules/.bin/nyc --temp-directory==./coverage -r none node_modules/testem/testem.js ci --file tests/testem.js

+This assumes that you are saving the browser coverage data to `./coverage`.
+The `temp-directory` option saves the node fixture coverage data collected by nyc to a JSON file in `./coverage` as well.
+The `-r none` option in the previous command prevents nyc from outputting a report about just the node fixtures, as we want a combined report for both the node fixtures and browser code under test.
+To create a combined report and output a text summary, you can use a command like the following:

+    node node_modules/nyc/bin/nyc.js report --reports_dir coverage/report -r lcov -r text-summary

 # More Information